Edward Blatchford

 He also guest starred in the series Crime Story, The Adventures of Brisco County, Jr. and JAG.
 His film credits include The Last of the Mohicans (1992) and Nowhere to Run (1993).

-Career After Acting
+Career after acting

 Saved by the Belding

 In 2010, Blatchford wrote and starred in the independent short film Saved by the Belding.
 The film parodied his guest appearance on Saved by the Bell where he played Rod Belding, brother of Richard Belding (Dennis Haskins).

 Rainmaker

 Ed was nominated for a 2016 Joseph Jefferson (Equity) Award for Director of a Play for "The Rainmaker" at the American Blues Theater in Chicago, Illinois.

 Personal life

 Blatchford currently works as a real estate agent for Surterre Properties in Newport Beach, California.
+He has a Bachelor of Arts from College of Santa Fe and a Master of Fine Arts from DePaul University.
+He is married to Laura and they have a daughter, Alexandra.